 What is happening?

-The NHS is looking at how to improve hospital gynaecology and maternity services in Liverpool.
+The NHS has been looking at how to improve hospital gynaecology and maternity services in Liverpool for a number of years.

 The NHS is committed to finding a long-term solution that will improve the quality and safety of these hospital gynaecology and maternity services, giving patients the best experience of care.